zhaokaihuang/RandomForest_C4.5_algorithm_based/README.md

 method while maintaining randomness.
 The resultant model performs effectively on disease dataset having discrete attributes.

-If you'd like to see the project in detail, please look at the uploaded [Report](./REF-Random Forest.pdf) REFERENCED from my senior(I think everybody can learn a lot from kind of way of learning).
+If you'd like to see the project in detail, please look at the uploaded [Report](./REF-Random Forest.pdf) referred from my senior(I think everybody can learn a lot from kind of way of learning).